TRIQS/hartree_fock/doc/index.rst

 This documentation is generated based on `rst <https://de.wikipedia.org/wiki/ReStructuredText>`_ files and the comments in the sources and headers.

-Learn how to use app4triqs in the :ref:`documentation`.
+Learn how to use hartree_fock in the :ref:`documentation`.

 .. toctree::